moiSentineL/moisentinel.github.io/src/blog/মই নিচাসক্ত (I am an addict).md

 Anyway, this was my first endeavour in writing Assamese literature.
 Many more to go (I hope).
 ## a literal translation
 There's no point in reading "translated poetry" since all the euphemisms and nuances are lost in the process.
 You're NOT supposed to.
 I just didn't want to keep (some of) you in the dark, at least you'll be able to get the gist.
-You can skip it of course.
+You can skip it of course:

 I am an addicted man,
 To study, to learn